EricLBuehler/merlin_rust/docs/memory_model.md

 ## Benefits of `Trc` and comparison to `CPython`
 `Trc` is a powerful data type.
 Besides it's atomic automatic memory management, it allows Merlin to be multithreaded!
 This is because the reference count is atomic.
 This is a contrast to `CPython`, which requires a `GIL` to provide a semblance of multithreading.
 The `Trc` data type gives Merlin inherent multithreading abilities.
-`Trc` implements biased referece counting, which allows it to remove the possibility of race conditions from the reference count - which is what prevents `CPython` from removing their
+`Trc` implements biased reference counting, which allows it to remove the possibility of race conditions from the reference count - which is what prevents `CPython` from removing their
 `GIL`.

 ## Footnote about systems lacking atomics